|Pos||Nej||Driver||Laps||Gap 1st||Gap Prev||S1||S2||S3||Last Lap||Best Lap||In lap|

-At the core of From Track to Road is the latest four-cylinder Volvo Cars Drive-E motor – the same engine that drivers Thed Björk and Fredrik Ekblom will use to bring home a WTCC title.
+At the core of From Track to Road is the latest four-cylinder Volvo Cars Drive-E motor – the same engine that drivers Thed Björk, Néstor Girolami and Nicky Catsburg will use to bring home a WTCC title.

-Polestar Cyan Racing entered the FIA World Touring Car Championship in 2016 with two Volvo S60 Polestar TC1 race cars for drivers Thed Björk, Fredrik Ekblom, Robert Dahlgren and Néstor Girolami as start of a multi-year programme with one clear goal: to bring the World Title to Sweden.
+Polestar Cyan Racing entered the FIA World Touring Car Championship in 2016 as start of a multi-year programme with one clear goal: to bring the World Title to Sweden.

 The announcement came on the day 30 years after Volvo Cars claimed the 1985 European Touring Car Championship title with the iconic Volvo 240 Turbo.

-Polestar Cyan Racing was represented in the 2016 FIA World Touring Car Championship by multiple touring car champions Thed Björk, Fredrik Ekblom, Robert Dahlgren and Néstor Girolami.
+Polestar Cyan Racing will be represented by three drivers in the 2017 FIA World Touring Car Championship in the form of Thed Björk, Néstor Girolami and Nicky Catsburg.

-The Swedish trio together represents 13 major titles, over 100 race victories and experience from international championships like DTM, ETCC, Le Mans and F3000 while Girolami has claimed two Super TC 2000 titles in Argentina.
+The trio together represents more than 10 major titles, over 100 race victories and experience from international championships like DTM, ETCC, Le Mans and F3000.

-The Volvo V60 Polestar becomes the world’s safest safety car in a new long-term agreement with the FIA World Touring Car Championship, starting in the 2016 season-opening WTCC Race of France at Circuit Paul Ricard.
+The Volvo V60 Polestar became the world’s safest safety car in a new long-term agreement with the FIA World Touring Car Championship, started in the 2016 season-opening WTCC Race of France at Circuit Paul Ricard.

 The car, specifically modified with mandatory safety equipment, and its crew, which consists of a driver and observer, will lead the WTCC field ahead of the races and during incidents.